Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Configuration Baskets
 * FIX: Notification Apply Rules have not been exported (#2335)
 * FEATURE: it's now possible to purge objects of specific types (#2201)
+* FEATURE: exporting Users, User-Templates and -Groups is now possible (#2328)

 ### Permissions and Restrictions
 * FEATURE: allow using monitoring module permissions (#2304)